 To register with Mental Health and Wellbeing services, please complete the online registration form ensuring that you have read the information above and understand the eligibility criteria.

 Please provide as much availability as you can so that we can try to allocate you as quickly as possible.
 We will always aim to offer you your preferred availability, but if we can see you sooner on a different day or time, we will offer you the next available appointment; if you choose not to take the next available appointment, you'll remain on the allocation list, but your wait may be longer.

-The standard offering of one-to-one support is a series of up to 6 counselling or 4 wellbeing sessions with one of our trained practitioners in an academic year.
+The standard offering of one-to-one support is a series of up to 6 counselling or 4 wellbeing sessions with one of our trained practitioners in an academic year (as part of your assessment with a counsellor and in response to risk and clinical need up to 6 counselling sessions may be offered.)
 To help us avoid students waiting longer than we would like, we ask that if you have already received Mental Health and Wellbeing support during the academic year, or if you have engaged with local NHS services in the last 3 months, please visit your local GP who can review your needs and refer you directly to local psychological services and other local support services as required.